Fufu: Cuba

 In Cuba, the dish retains its original African stem name, termed simply as fufú or with added descriptive extensions like fufú de plátano or fufú de plátano pintón.

 Dominican Republic

-In the Dominican Republic, a beloved dish, mangú, is very similar to fufú.
+In the Dominican Republic, mangú is very similar to fufú.
 Mangú is made from mashed, boiled green plantains, typically topped with sautéed red onions cooked in vinegar.

 Haiti

 In Haiti, it is called tonm tonm and foofoo.
 It is mostly made of breadfruit but can be made of plantain or yams and is usually served with an okra based stew or soup.
 It is primarily consumed in the southernmost regions of Haiti namely the Grand'Anse and Sud departments.
 The city of Jérémie is regarded as the tonmtonm capital of Haiti.

 Puerto Rican

 Puerto Rican mofongo, in keeping with the creolized cuisine traditions of the Caribbean, tends toward a fufú of much higher density and robust seasoning.
 While keeping a conspicuous African character, mofongo has borrowed from the island's Iberian culinary tradition, to create a dish made of fried green and yellow plantains, cassava or breadfruit.
 Unlike the mushier Caribbean and West African fufús, mofongo is generally firmer and crustier.
 To prepare mofongo, green plantains are deep-fried once unlike twice fried tostones.
 Next, they are mashed in a 'pilon' (mortar) with chopped garlic, salt, black pepper and olive oil.
 The resulting mash is then pressed and rounded into a hollowed crusty orb.
 Meat, traditionally chicharrón, is then stuffed into the chunky ball of fried green plantains.
 Some recipes call for a meat or vegetable salsa criolla" (related to American Creole sauce) poured atop the hot sphere.
 In the trendier "mofongo relleno", typical of western Puerto Rico, seafood is all over, inside and outside.
 Traditional mofongo, as previously cited, comes seasoned and stuffed with meat and bathed in a chicken broth soup.
 Because of its elaborate process of preparation and its sundry ingredients, poet and blogger Arose N Daghetto called the mofongo a type of "fufú paella" and branded it as "the big daddy of fufús".
 Although mofongo is associated with being fried, boiled and roasting plantain mofongo predate fried mofongo and is still excited but a rare find in Puerto Rico.
 A dish called funche made with taro, green and yellow plantains boiled and mashed with butter, garlic, and pork fat was once popular in Puerto Rico.
 Once mashed it was formed into balls and eaten with broth made from sesame seeds.
 Funche is written in early Puerto Rican cookbooks around the 1800s, but can probably be traced back to African slaves on the island.
 Funche today in Puerto Rico is cornmeal cooked in coconut milk and milk.